-During the 2019 fiscal year, PBGC improved the system that calculates the liabilities to address some of the valuation audit findings surrounding the valuation systems.
-In this year we have made improvements to our ability to value missing participant liabilities, included additional annuity forms, improved the accuracy of multiemployer cash flow projections, improved the calculation of shared payment QDROs, as well as increased and improved the reports available for the analysis of our results.
+During the 2020 fiscal year, PBGC improved the system that calculates the liabilities to address some of the valuation audit findings surrounding the valuation systems.
+In this year we have made improvements to our ability to value various forms of payment, improved the calculation of shared payment QDROs, improved the nonseriatim calculations, as well as increased and improved the reports available for the analysis of our results.
 We continue our ongoing efforts to improve the quality of the seriatim data and, as in other years, made various changes to generally improve the accuracy, speed, security and auditability of the calculations as well as integrate with the evolving PBGC technologies.